 Our slimmest sliding door is the XP Slide Panoramic +.
 The system is structurally bonded, which means we bond the minimal frame to the glass in our manufacturing facility rather than glazing it on site.
 The system boasts a sightline of just 25mm and the rest of the frame is completely concealed by the doors outer frame so if required the door can be installed with literally just a 25mm vertical sightline and no other visible frame.
 The system boasts a subtle pull handle, which is industrial in its’ appearance with a discreet key cylinder to meet UK insurance regulations as well as a five-point lock.

-The XP Glide is also a slim framed sliding door with a sightline of just 35mm and is a most cost -effective option.
+The XP Glide is also a slim framed sliding door with a sightline of just 35mm and is the most cost-effective option.

 You can’t say that one product is better than the other but sliding doors can’t be misused the same as folding doors can and because their framework is less complicated, they offer better overall U values and much slimmer sightlines.

 Arguably yes, as the demand for natural light and panoramic glazing within homes grows, we are finding that sliding doors are increasing in popularity.
 We display our full product range within our showrooms and when door widths exceed four metres, we are seeing a trend of consumers preferring sliding patio doors for their project.